kanisterio/kanister/CONTRIBUTING.md

 `mergify` bot will then squash the commits in your PR, and add it to the merge queue.
 The bot will auto-merge your work when it's ready.

-Congratulation!
+Congratulations!
 Your pull request has been successfully merged! 👏

 Thank you for reading through our contributing guide to ensure your contributions are high quality and easy for our community to review and accept. 🤝